Post contents

 Gridbox Layout

-is commonly referred to as gridbox.
+The CSS property display: grid is commonly referred to as gridbox.
 Unlike flexbox, it is capable of creating two-dimensional layouts using intersecting columns and rows.

 Grid-Template-Areas & Grid-Template-Columns

-grid-template-areas:"a a""b c";grid-template-columns: 1fr 1fr;
+grid-template-areas: "a a" "b c";grid-template-columns: 1fr 1fr;

 Grid-Template-Rows